How do you build a high performing team?

 And when you examine the inner workings of high performing teams, you start to see just how powerful team dynamics truly are.
 High performing teams do just about everything differently.

-And in this article, we’ll outline four specific behaviors high performing teams do differently, as well as the research that supports these behaviors, in order to help you transform the dynamics of your team.
+In this article, we’ll outline specific behaviors high-performing teams do differently, as well as the research that supports these behaviors, in order to help you transform the dynamics of your team.

 Bursty Communication